Fast Roast Chicken with Hasselback Potatoes: My Signature Recipe

-The Recipe: How to roast a chicken fast – in an hour – but speed isn’t what makes this my signature roast-chicken recipe.
+Tis a wonder, this easy meal.
+Here's how to roast a chicken fast – in an hour – but speed isn’t what makes this my signature roast-chicken recipe.
 It's the simple ingredients, just a fresh chicken, salt, pepper and a hot oven.
 It’s the crispy, salty skin.
 It’s the moist and tender breast meat and the juicy succulent dark meat.
-One more thing?
-Roast chicken is the perfect meal for unexpected company.
-Tis a wonder, this roasted chicken.
+And now that I've added easy-but-dramatic Swedish-style Hasselback potatoes alongside?
+Swoon.
+PS One more thing?
+A roasted chicken (or two) is the perfect meal for unexpected company.

-Fast Roast Chicken, another Quick Supper ♥ KitchenParade.com.
-How to roast a chicken in an hour, turning out crispy salty skin, perfectly roasted meat.
-Weight Watchers Friendly.
-Low Carb.
-High Protein.
-Gluten Free.
-Whole30.
+Fast Roast Chicken with Hasselback Potatoes, another Quick Supper ♥ KitchenParade.com.
+How to roast a chicken in an hour with crispy salty skin, perfectly roasted meat, roasted potatoes.

 COMPLIMENTS!